Enquire now

 Conclusion:

 Our thyroid gland plays a critical role in regulating various metabolic functions.
 However, when it malfunctions, it can cause a range of problems.
 Fortunately, many thyroid problems can be treated effectively with medications, radioactive iodine therapy, or surgical interventions.
-If you suspect any signs or symptoms of thyroid problems, you must consult your doctor to evaluate your condition and recommend the appropriate course of treatment.
+If you suspect any signs or symptoms of thyroid problems, you must consult your endocrinologist to evaluate your condition and recommend the appropriate course of treatment.

 FAQs